fahad-zakir/DOM-Roll-the-dice-Game/README.md

 # DOM-Roll-the-dice-Game
-Player with highest roll total that reaches the set score first wins! http://fahadzakir.com/Vanilla-JavaScript-Roll-the-Dice-Game/
+Roll the dice until the player that reaches the set score first wins! http://fahadzakir.com/Vanilla-JavaScript-Roll-the-Dice-Game/